materia-dex/materiadex-com/src/pages/docs/materia/01-protocol-overview/02-ecosystem-participants.md

 ![](/images/participants.jpg)

-The Materia ecosystem is primarily comprised of three types of users: liquidity providers, traders, and developers.
+The Materia ecosystem is primarily comprised of three types of users: liquidity providers, traders, GIL holders, and developers.
 Liquidity providers are incentivized to contribute [ERC-20](https://eips.ethereum.org/EIPS/eip-20) tokens to common liquidity pools.
 Traders can swap these tokens for one another for a fixed <Link to="/docs/materia/advanced-topics/fees">0.30% fee</Link> (which goes to liquidity providers).
 Developers can integrate directly with Materia smart contracts to power new and exciting interactions with tokens, trading interfaces, retail experiences, and more.
+The GIL holders can create and vote new proposals, that is, adjusting and chaniging the protocol.

 In total, interactions between these classes create a positive feedback loop, fueling digital economies by defining a common language through which tokens can be pooled, traded and used.